 Family Cases Involving Children

 Have you started a family and now have some questions regarding family law-related matters?
 When you hear the words “family law” you may automatically associate it with things like divorce, but this is not the case.
 You may need a family attorney on your side in many cases involving children and what is in their best interest.
 This can include things like establishing paternity, establishing custodial matters, and what rights others have as far as your child is concerned.
-Now you can find out more about these issues and how we can help you significantly when the time calls for it in these very delicate parts of your life!
+Now you can find out more about these issues and how we can help you significantly when the time calls for it in these very delicate parts of your life.

 Has a custodial parent in your specific situation decided to relocate with a child?
-This can make things much harder when dealing with child custody to make matters worse on top of everything else, as it forces a parent to have a long distance relationship with a child.
-However, there are some things you will need to know first.
-First of all, do you know the laws regarding notice?
-Many states will require a custodial parent to give written notice to the other party that there will be a move in the future.
-The noncustodial parent will typically play some role in either accepting the move or not consenting on the move and making it an illegal motion.
-States will take specific things into consideration, such as the distance that the child is between both parents, the visitation schedule as it stands currently, and also whatever travel costs need to be considered.
+This can make things much harder when dealing with child custody, and to make matters worse, it forces a parent to have a long distance relationship with a child.
+California requires that notice be given to the other parent of any plan to move away with a child for more than 30 days.
+(California Family Code 3024) If the non-moving parent does not consent to the move, it is likely litigation will occur.
+In general, if the parent wanting to move has primary custody of the child, the court will allow a move, unless the noncustodial parent can show the move is not in a child’s best interest.
+If litigation proceeds, the court will take specific things into consideration, such as whether the move is in the best interest of the child, the distance that the child is between both parents, the visitation schedule as it stands currently, and also whatever travel costs need to be considered.

-There are many different types of custody:
+There are different types of custody:

 Physical and Legal Custody.
 Physical custody is usually awarded to the parent where the child will live most of the time, and legal custody applies to the right to make decisions about things in the child’s life like school, education, religion, and health care.